Lonobristol/LonoBristol/README.md

 ## Objective

 Dedicated to leveraging my diverse background in sales and cybersecurity to showcase my expertise and proficiency in the cybersecurity domain.
-Through my GitBit, I aim to demonstrate my technical acumen, problem-solving abilities, and passion for cybersecurity, while highlighting my track record of success in both sales and cybersecurity roles.
+Through my Github, I aim to demonstrate my technical acumen, problem-solving abilities, and passion for cybersecurity, while highlighting my track record of success in both sales and cybersecurity roles.
 By showcasing my skills and experiences, I seek to contribute to the advancement of cybersecurity practices and make a positive impact in the industry.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]